Oiconomy Pricing – Disclosing Real Prices

-Preventative costs as inclusive measure of sustainability (planet, people and prosperity) of products.
+Idea behind: Preventive costs as an inclusive measure of product sustainability

 A root cause of negative impacts in the life cycle of products is that prevention is often not in the actor’s own short term interest.
 One could even argue that the current economy gives an advantage to that actor that is best in transferring costs (externalities) to third parties.
 In an envisioned inherently sustainable economy, the economic actors prevent negative impacts out of their own interest.

-The first necessary step is enabling a uniform and aggregable calculation of preventative costs for all aspects of sustainability (planet, people and prosperity) and transfer this information through the value chain, thus calculating a second price, expressed in “Eco Social Cost Units (ESCU’s)” and equal to the currently hidden costs of preventing impact, as it were, an offer for the sustainable version of the product.
+The first necessary step is enabling a uniform and aggregable calculation of preventative costs for all aspects of sustainability (planet, people and prosperity) and transfer this information through the value chain.
+This hidden price of avoiding negative product impacts is expressed in “Eco Social Cost Units (ESCUs)”, a virtual monetary unit.

 Dr. Pim Croes